William Scott (artist): Exhibitions

 Scott represented Britain in 1958 at the Venice Biennale.
 He exhibited at the Hanover Gallery in London, at the Martha Jackson Gallery in New York, Italy, Switzerland, West Germany, France, the Kasahara Gallery in Japan, Canada and Australia, at the Dawson Gallery, Dublin, as well as Belfast.

 Retrospectives of his work were held at the Tate Gallery, London in 1972, in Edinburgh, Dublin and Belfast in 1986, by the Irish Museum of Modern Art, Dublin in 1998 and the Jerwood Gallery in 2013.
+In 2025 there was an exhibition of three of his large works at the Museum of Somerset in Taunton.
+They were in part selected to indicate his interaction with Mark Rothko.